LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 4. Click **Save**.
 5. Build out the dialog as per your requirements.

-    Dialogs are displayed in the order in which they were created.
+    In the editor, dialogs are displayed in the order in which they were created.